Generic Name: doxazosin (dox AY zo sin)

 a blockage in your digestive tract (stomach or intestines);

 Doxazosin can affect your pupils during cataract surgery.
 Tell your eye surgeon ahead of time that you are using this medication.
 Do not stop using this medicine before surgery unless your surgeon tells you to.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether doxazosin passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take doxazosin?

 Take doxazosin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Doxazosin lowers blood pressure and may cause dizziness or fainting, especially when you first start taking it, or when you start taking it again.